nimec77/rust_quote_stream/README.md

 The client will:
 1. Parse command-line arguments
 2. Load ticker symbols from the specified file
-3. Bind a UDP socket on the specified port
+3. Bind a UDP socket on the specified port (listens on all interfaces: `0.0.0.0`)
 4. Connect to the server via TCP
+5. Automatically detect client IP from the TCP connection
-5. Send a STREAM command with the UDP address and ticker list
+6. Send a STREAM command with the correct UDP address (client IP + port) and ticker list
-6. Receive and log quotes matching the requested tickers
+7. Receive and log quotes matching the requested tickers
-7. Send PING messages every 2 seconds to maintain connection
+8. Send PING messages every 2 seconds to maintain connection
-8. Gracefully shutdown on Ctrl+C
+9. Gracefully shutdown on Ctrl+C

+**Note:** The client automatically detects its IP address from the TCP connection to the server.
+This ensures the server can send UDP packets back to the correct address, even when the client and server are on different machines or networks.

 ## Configuration